Missouri Parenting Plans

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Whenever possible, it is best for your child to have frequent, continuing, and meaningful contact with both parents as well as other family members.
 To help accomplish this goal, Missouri requires a parenting plan whenever someone files a petition for custody or visitation.
-These plans help parents who are not living together create an environment for their child or children that promotes their best interests.
+These plans help parents who are not living together create an environment that promotes their child’s best interests.

 Missouri has a parenting plan form to help you provide the necessary information for a plan.
-It is best if the parents can work out a plan together, but if not, each parent must submit a plan.
+It is best if the parents can work out a proposed parenting plan together.
+If this is not possible, each parent must submit a plan.
 If the parents cannot agree, the court will make determinations based on the submitted plans.

 This article will give you a general overview of the information and decisions that you will need to make in developing your Missouri parenting plan.